kalebheitzman/moodle-filter_autotranslate/README.md

 The plugin provides a management interface at `/filter/autotranslate/manage.php` for administrators to oversee translations:

-- **View Translations**: Displays a table of translations with columns for hash, language, translated text, human status, context level, review status, and actions.
+- **View Translations**: Displays a table of translations with columns for hash, language, source text (for target languages), translated text, human status, context level, review status, and actions.
 - **Filter Translations**: Filter by language, human status, review status, and course ID (using `mdl_filter_autotranslate_hid_cids` for course-based filtering).
-- **Edit Translations**: Edit individual translations via a WYSIWYG editor, updating `translated_text`, `human`, and `timereviewed`.
+- **Edit Translations**: Edit individual translations via a WYSIWYG editor (or textarea for non-HTML content), updating `translated_text`, `human`, and `timereviewed`.
+- **Add Translations**: Add new translations for missing languages using the "Add" button in the "Actions" column, which links to `create.php`.
 - **Rebuild Translations**: Manually rebuild translations for a specific course using the "Rebuild Translations" button (requires `filter/autotranslate:manage` capability).
 This operation is synchronous and redirects with a success message upon completion.
 Note that this may affect dynamically tagged content (see Important Considerations and Risks below).

 ## Integration with Global Search